Here’s how the Taliban takeover of Afghanistan could affect al-Qaeda and the Islamic State

 What threats do the Islamic State and al-Qaeda pose in Afghanistan?

 U.S. intelligence officials had previously said that would take up to two years.
-But Nathan Sales, who served as a senior counterterrorism official during the Trump administration, said that period could be around six months.
+But Nathan Sales, who served as a senior counterterrorism official during the Trump administration, said that after the Taliban’s takeover, that period could be around six months.

 Much depends on how much leeway the Taliban gives the group.

-Al-Qaeda is “fully following the Taliban’s instructions for supporting its strategies,” Sayed said, and supported the Taliban’s February 2020 deal with the U.S. for the withdrawal of U.S. and allied troops.
-That agreement obligated the Taliban to prevent al-Qaeda and other terrorists from using Afghanistan to attack the U.S. or its allies.
+Al-Qaeda is “fully following the Taliban’s instructions for supporting its strategies,” Sayed said, and supported the Taliban’s February 2020 deal with the United States for the withdrawal of U.S. and allied troops.
+That agreement obligated the Taliban to prevent al-Qaeda and other terrorists from using Afghanistan to attack the United States or its allies.
 The Taliban reiterated this week that it remains committed to that promise.

-“The Taliban will unlikely allow Al-Qaeda to operate from Afghanistan and endanger the survival of their nascent rule as the terrorist organization did in 2001,” Gerges said.
+“The Taliban will be unlikely to allow al-Qaeda to operate from Afghanistan and endanger the survival of their nascent rule as the terrorist organization did in 2001,” Gerges said.

-Michael Kugelman, deputy director of the Asia Program at the Wilson Center, said the ISIS offshoot in Afghanistan is “certainly resilient and potent” but is unlikely to have the capacity to plan attacks on faraway targets.
+Michael Kugelman, deputy director of the Asia Program at the Wilson Center, said the ISIS offshoot in Afghanistan is “certainly resilient and potent” but is unlikely to be able to plan attacks on faraway targets.

 Afghanistan’s neighbors, however, are concerned about extremist activity.
 Russia has ramped up military exercises in Tajikistan, which shares a long border with Afghanistan, for fear of radical Islamist groups spilling over into its Central Asian ally.